vernondcole/idstring/README.md

 class IDstring generates (and checks) alphanumeric serial number strings with a checksum

-It has been tested on Python 2.7 and Python 3.3.
+It has been tested on Python 2.7 and Python 3.10.

 * 2018 Update: Sill works fine in Python 3.6.
 No issues have been filed, no bugs reported.

+* 2022 Update: works with Python 3.10.
+Version 1.1 added ability to pass hash=None to turn off checksums

-It extends the built-in Unicode (str on Python 3) class using an __ADD__ method which accepts the integer ONE.
+It extends the built-in str (unicode on Python 2) class using an __ADD__ method which accepts the integer ONE.
 Adding 1 to an instance of the class will generate a new instance with an incremented value (and a new checksum).

 So, in short, you can generate serial numbers like this: